portworx/px-docs/scheduler/kubernetes/upgrade.md

 minion3 192.168.56.72   3.324808        4.1 GB          3.3 GB          N/A             1.2.11.9-8aa25b7        Online
 minion2 192.168.56.71   3.316327        4.1 GB          3.2 GB          N/A             1.2.11.9-8aa25b7        Online
 ```
-* from the output above, we can confirm that the
+* from the output above, we can confirm that the:
-	* "minion4" and "minion5" are still on the old Portworx version (1.2.11.4), while
+   - "minion4" and "minion5" are still on the old Portworx version (1.2.11.4), while
-	* "minion3" and "minion2" have already been upgraded to the latest version (in our case, v1.2.11.9).
+   - "minion3" and "minion2" have already been upgraded to the latest version (in our case, v1.2.11.9).

-## Migrating PX-Container to PX-OCI daemonset
+## Migrating from Legacy Portworx

+The legacy Portworx installations (v1.2.10 and older) have been deploying as PX-Containers Kubernetes daemonsets (i.e. Portworx running directly as Docker container), but since then we have changed the deployments as via [OCI runC](/runc/runc/index.html), which eliminates cyclical dependancies, speeds up service restarts, and brings other improvements.

-There are no special instructions required to migrate your old PX-Container into the latest PX-OCI Daemonset - please follow the instructions listed at [Upgrading PX-OCI](#upgrading-px-oci) to generate a new YAML spec-file using [install.portworx.com](http://install.portworx.com).
+There are no special instructions required to migrate your old PX-Container into the latest OCI runC Daemonset - please follow the instructions listed [above](#upgrading-portworx) to generate a new YAML spec-file, reapply it on your Kubernetes cluster, and this will automatically migrate Portworx to OCI containers deployment.

+>**NOTE**:<br/>Since Portworx v1.2.11 installing PX-Containers as Kubernetes daemonset is no longer recommended.
+If you are looking for legacy instructions how to manually upgrade and retain PX-Container deployment, you can find them [here](/scheduler/kubernetes/upgrade-legacy.html).